amberjrivera/ee-upgrades-propensity/README.md

 Before running the data through any algorithms, I split off a third of it (using sklearn's `train_test_split`) to set aside and use later to score the final model.
 It's important to have this "unseen" data in order to get a measure of model performance that is not inflated by overfitting the prediction to the training data.
 With the other two thirds, I used k-fold cross validation with four folds to compare classifiers for this binary classification problem.

 ### Identifying The Best Classifier
-I started by running my clean, engineered, and balanced feature matrix through various classifiers, from simple Logistic Regression to the more complex Multi-Layer Perceptron, to see which scored the best.
+I started by running the clean, engineered, and balanced feature matrix through various classifiers, from simple Logistic Regression to the more complex Multi-Layer Perceptron, to see which scored the best.
 I initialized several classifiers available in sci-kit learn with their out-of-the-box defaults plus a bit of tuning based on intuition.

-I chose to evaluate my classifier based on its Recall score, averaged across cross validation folds.
+I chose to evaluate the classifier based on its Recall score, averaged across cross validation folds.
 Recall is the true positive rate: out of all the homes that really would do an upgrade, how many did the model identify?
 I was aiming to minimize the number of false negative predictions: If Radiant Labs doesn't talk to a home, it misses out on a 40:1 profit:cost ratio, and on the chance to reduce carbon emissions.
 On the other hand, if they mistakenly speak to someone who will not actually upgrade (false positive), it doesn't cost them very much, and they've at least planted a seed about their services.

 With a bit more manual tuning on the top five performing classifiers, and a reasonable amount of grid searching first using sklearn's `GridSearchCV` and then `RandomizedSearchCV`, Random Forest and Gradient Boosting rose to the top of the pack.
 This checked out against my earlier exploratory data analysis, when I found multicollinearity among many features -- both algorithms are robust to this problem.
 While there are certainly datasets with a worse high dimensionality problem than this one, 200 attributes is still a lot; and, thinking about how this model may scale as the company grows, it's reasonable to think that additional attributes could make their way into the dataset.
 Again, both algorithms are robust to high dimensionality.
 So, how to choose?